 What does it measure?
-WCU's aggregate outstanding debt as compared to its obligated resources-the funds legally available to service its debt under the General Revenue Bond Statutes How is it calculated?
-Aggregate debt divided by obligated resources Policy Ratio: Not to exceed 2.00x
+WCU's aggregate outstanding debt as compared to its obligated resources-the funds legally available to service its debt under the General Revenue Bond Statutes

+Policy Ratio: Not to exceed 2.00x

 Available Funds, which is the concept commonly used to capture each UNC's campus's obligated resources in its loan and bond documentation, has been used as a proxy for obligated resources.
 The two concepts are generally identical, though Available Funds may include additional deductions for certain specifically pledged revenues, making it a conservative measure of WCU's obligated resources.